jarrettdunne/generic-blog-app/README.md

 ## Overview

-_**SoDoSoPa**
+> **SoDoSoPa**
 <br>
 Basically, this is going to be a stripped down variant of reddit with inpiration from other social media platforms and this is worth mentioning since it clearly takes inspiration from these sites.
-There will be database structure differences from reddit per the minimum table requirements but this could in fact be beneficial in terms of scaling the app._
+There will be database structure differences from reddit per the minimum table requirements but this could in fact be beneficial in terms of scaling the app.

 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The **SoDoSoPa** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+The **SoDoSoPa** MVP

 <br>

 ### Goals

-- _Full CRUD_
+- _Full CRUD on the front and back ends_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
+- _At least three SQL tables._
+- _Association, both in the database and displayed in the frontend._
+- _User authentication._
+- _At least eight REACT components._
-- _etc._
+- _User authentication._

 <br>